 Generally, good debt is investment debt that helps you buy an asset that appreciates in value over time.
-In other words, your net worth will increase resulting from taking on that debt.
+In other words, your net worth will increase in future from taking on that debt.
 Examples of good debts are taking out a home loan for an investment property that generates rental income, loan for a business start-up, or a student loan to further your education.

 The challenge for all of us is to determine which debt makes sense and which does not.
 Where debt makes sense, take loans only when you can afford the monthly installments.
-Ideally, your total payments towards all your debt obligations each month should never exceed 40% of your gross monthly income.
-Manage your finances wisely by incurring some good debts and reducing or eliminating bad debts.
+Ideally, your total payments towards all your debt obligations each month should never exceed 35-40% of your gross monthly income.
+Manage your finances wisely by incurring some good debts and reducing or eliminating the bad debts.

 Five Factors to Consider Before You Start Investing

 How to Get Out of Debt in 3 Simple Steps